karmab/kcli-ztp/docs/index.rst

 Ksushy allows us to manage those virtual nodes as if they were physical through Redfish protocol.

+It’s similar to sushy-emulator but uses more user friendly URLS and have support for additional hypervisors (Vsphere and Kubevirt in particular)

 For instance, we can check all the redfish information of our first ctlplane:

 ::

-   REDFISH_ADDRESS=$(grep -m 1 redfish-virtualmedia /root/install-config.yaml | sed 's/address: redfish-virtualmedia/http/')
+   REDFISH_ADDRESS=$(grep -m 1 redfish-virtualmedia /root/install-config.yaml | sed 's/address: redfish-virtualmedia+//')
+   echo $REDFISH_ADDRESS
    curl $REDFISH_ADDRESS

 Expected Output